Vizzuality/digital-twins/README.md

 The 3d globe is a component that uses [react-three-fiber](https://r3f.docs.pmnd.rs/) a react library to use [Three.js](https://threejs.org/).

 The globes use either VideoMaterial or GlobeShaderMaterial to display the videos on the globe.
 The VideoMaterial uses the HLS videos to display the videos on the globe.
 The GlobeShaderMaterial uses a shader to emulate a translucent globe.

+## Metadata

+Update the layout files in the `app` folder to change the metadata of the pages for SEO purposes.